Mashtabandali

-Mashtabandali is a former Village development committee in Achham District in the Seti Zone of western Nepal.
+Mashtabandali is a former Village development committee in Achham District in the Sudurpashchim Province of western Nepal.
 At the time of the 1991 Nepal census, the village had a population of 1995 living in 350 houses.
 At the time of the 2001 Nepal census, the population was 2004, of which 31% was literate.
 Mashtanamdali now is part of Kamalbazar Municipality which was established in 2014.